-We teach to the Development Matters and EYFS Framework.
-We use ‘Evidence Me’ to capture evidence and inform each child’s next steps to keep track of children’s progress.
-When children start Pentland Primary school we follow the Leuven scales to ensure children are settled before using baseline assessments and observations to build a picture of each individual child’s staring points across all 17 areas.
+We follow the EYFS statutory Framework and use ‘Development matters’ combined with our own expertise for assessment milestones.
+We use ‘Evidence Me’ to capture evidence, inform each child’s next steps and to keep track of children’s progress.
+When children start the pre-school, we follow the Leuven scales to ensure children are settled before using baseline assessments and observations to build a picture of each individual child’s staring points across all 17 areas.
 Information from previous settings, childminders and parents is also taken into consideration when completing baselines.
-We track data using traffic light assessment systems, RWi phonics assessments, Classroom Monitor and teacher knowledge every half term.
+We monitor the children’s development and progress , through observations, Read Write Inc phonics assessments and most importantly, teacher knowledge every half term.
+This information helps us to plan effectively for each individual child.
 We have regular meetings with parents, including a home visit before each child starts and a settling in meeting within a child’s first term.
-Attainment, progress and well-being are reported to parents throughout the year for each child with opportunities to discuss any barriers or challenges they may be facing, to offer support, as we believe that early identification and intervention is key for a child to be happy and therefore thrive.
+We also moderate, across the trust with other experienced and skilled EYFS practitioners to ensure that our judgments are fair and correct.
+Attainment, progress and well-being are reported to parents throughout the year for each child with opportunities to discuss any barriers or challenges they may be facing and to offer support, as we believe that early identification and intervention is key for a child to be happy and therefore thrive.